Activate Your Sales Prospecting Efforts

 Be seen and build trust – quality content earns attention and drives preference.
 Your firm should take the time to develop online content, informational podcasts, useful social media posts (LinkedIn Twitter, Facebook, Instagram, etc.) and have a website designed for how a prospect thinks.
 Prospects and customers will follow you on social media because they want to read your opinion, see how you have helped someone like them, and learn about things that can help them in their daily lives.
 They don’t want to read about your products.
 When you write high-quality posts or content, your audience will take notice and will more likely share this content – helping your reach extend even further to their network (presumably with a note from those sharing it that underscores this content is worthy of serious consideration).
 Most prospects and customers would rather learn about a company through an article, a community project, a post, or a visit to one’s website than an advertisement.

 Your business strategy must have a dynamic prospecting pipeline to sustain your firm.
-Defining your niche, researching companies and decision makers, leveraging your network and activating your activities now will set you up for success for when prospects are ready to buy.
-Elevating the use of data and technology have become imperatives to operating in this virtual business environment.
+Defining your niche, researching companies and decision-makers, leveraging your network, and activating your activities now will set you up for success when prospects are ready to buy.
+Elevating the use of data and technology has become imperative to operating in this virtual business environment.
 This week we will share our viewpoint on capturing data and turning that data into insight and action.

 If you have questions about Today’s ViewPoint or would like to learn more about strategic planning for the insurance agents and brokers, please email Ben Swann, MarshBerry Vice President, Client Development or call 214-556-1452.